 The U.S. Department of Labor reports that transportation and warehousing has the highest non-fatal occupational injury rate of all sectors.
 Overexertion injuries are the biggest cause of this injury incident rate.
-To mitigate these risks in a cost effective way, Universal targets robotic applications such as mixed depalletization, random bag picking, and random bin picking.
+To mitigate these risks in a cost effective way, Universal targets robotic applications such as unlimited depalletization/box moving, random bin picking, and random bag picking.

 Inbound logistics specialists purchase, coordinate, and move materials, parts, and finished inventory from suppliers to plants, warehouses, distribution centers and stores.
 These workers unload trucks often piled high with boxes of various sizes, and depalletize partial or full pallets with mixed cases.
-Most retail businesses unload 10 to 25 boxes or cases per minute.
+Most retail businesses unload 10 to 30 boxes or cases per minute.
 Maximum weight of such boxes is typically 60 – 75 lbs (34 kg).
-Thus most logistics solutions can be automated with a robotic solution that identifies and moves up to 30 random cases per minute weighing up to 75 pounds each.
+Universal’s logistics software applications integrate just the right sensor suites and robot from our partners to provide a robotic solution that identifies and moves up to 30 random cases per minute weighing up to 75 pounds each.

 Identifying complex parts randomly placed in a bin is a specialty of Universal Robotics.
-With the introduction of the Random Bin Picking application, Universal delivers a high-resolution structured light sensor combined with GigE cameras for 3D resolution down to 0.5mm.
+With the introduction of the Random Bin Picking application, Universal delivers high-resolution real time 3D using sensors from partners with resolution down to 0.25mm, including identifying highly reflective or black objects.
 Random bin picking is often combined with part inspection prior to placing the part in the next step of the process.